 I took this image, enlarged it and printed it on canvas.
 I scrubbed away at the black figures until I was down to the bones of the canvas.
 They became white, intertwined in this cloud of whiteness, which envelops everything.
 It was an incredibly difficult and scary work for me to make.
 Obviously, it is dealing with subject matter that is very painful for a lot of people and I had to ask whether I, as a white man, could comment on this.
 But this is the crux of it, like with my handling of Hermanus’ opacity, I hope I am showing that these things are figments of the white imagination, and how white fear is at the centre of this long and ongoing history of violence.

 ZW: We need a reading list.
 There’s an excellent book by Robin DiAngelo called White Fragility.
 There are times in my life where I feel like I just need copies of it in my bag to hand out to people!

 MS: That is a great thing to do, because publications like Elephant need to start a conversation.

 - J.M.
 Coetzee: White Writing: On the Culture of Letters in South Africa

-- Robert DiAngelo: White Fragility: Why It’s So Hard for White People to Talk About Racism
+- Robin DiAngelo: White Fragility: Why It’s So Hard for White People to Talk About Racism

 - Aruna D’Souza: Whitewalling: Art, Race & Protest in 3 Acts